Board of directors and company secretary

 Group Finance Director

 Allen Roberts, FCA, Group Finance Director, qualified as a Chartered Accountant in 1972 and is a Fellow of the Institute of Chartered Accountants in England and Wales.
 Before joining Renishaw in 1979, he was employed for 11 years by Peat, Marwick, Mitchell & Co.
 He was appointed a director of Renishaw plc in 1980.
-Allen heads Group finance, business systems and Wotton Travel Ltd. Allen also has the healthcare regulatory and quality assurance functions reporting to him.
+Allen heads Group finance, business systems and Wotton Travel Ltd. He is also responsible for both metrology and healthcare regulatory and quality assurance functions, and human resources.
+Allen reports to the Board on corporate social responsibility matters.